MadeInTexasLLC/MakeraCarveraCNC/How-To-Increase-Work-Area.md

 ### **Step #2 Design your part in Computer-Aided Design (CAD) and process the design in Computer-Aided Manufacturing (CAM)**

-**IMPORTANT**: This specific How-To assumes that you have basic knowledge of CAD/CAM, and will NOT go into depth on best practices
+- This specific How-To assumes that you have basic knowledge of CAD/CAM, and will NOT go into depth on best practices
 regarding design.
 However, I am currently working on a quick-start guide for this, and will eventually include it in this repository.

 ### **Step #3 Adhere stock to the Carvera Bed**